dominiksalvet/ux430ua-jack-volume/README.md

 sudo make uninstall # uninstall the program (it doesn't uninstall dependencies)
 ```

-However, it will not work for release 1.0.0 and when the program is not installed in the default installation directory.
+However, it will not work for release 1.0.0 and when the program is **not installed in the default installation directory**.
 In those cases manual `git checkout <installed_version>` command must be executed before the `sudo make uninstall` command.

 ---